Wednesday, 6 September 2023

 (Also, if you thought I forgot the infamous head-crushing frog mask, well I didn't!
 It's just that it is more a 'prop' than a full on costume in my eyes, albeit a really nicely designed one.)

-The success of the first film of course warranted a sequel a year later, Dr. Phibes Rises Again with Vulnavia returning once again, though this time she was played by Valli Kemp.
-Not all of Vulnavia's outfits in this film are as eye-catching as the ones she sported in the first film, a lot of them being fairly bland dresses - her first notable outfit is this slight rehash of her black fur hat look from the first film, this time being worn with a silver buttoned black jacket.
+The success of the first film of course warranted a sequel a year later, Dr. Phibes Rises Again with Valli Kemp now playing Vulnavia, but with costumes again designed by Brian Cox.
+Her first notable outfit is this slight rehash of her black fur hat look from the first film, this time being worn with a silver buttoned black jacket.

 Vulnavia's next outfit is another fairly simple design, this one being an all-white riff on the colonial explorer design (as per the setting of the film), with a trailing scarf around the pith helmet.

-Vulnavia's next notable outfit is this lovely lilac dress with flowers around the collar and shoulders - notice also the metallic hairpiece she wears with it as well, like the filaments inside a flower.
+Vulnavia's next dress is this lovely lilac dress with flowers around the collar and shoulders - notice also the metallic hairpiece she wears with it as well, like the filaments inside a flower.

 Vulnavia also wears this yellow dress with golden leaves around the chest and shoulders, as well as some in her hair as well!